nanaofosu/job-matching-embeddings/README.md

     pip install -r requirements.txt
     ```

+3. **Set the following environment variables:**

-3. **Set Up OpenAI API Key**
+- OPENAI_API_KEY=your-open-ai-key:  Your OpenAI API key

-    Obtain your OpenAI API key from OpenAI.
-Set the API key as an environment variable or directly in the script.
+- DEFAULT_EMBEDDING_SIZE: The size of the embeddings generated (default: 1536)
+- MAX_RECOMMENDATIONS: The maximum number of job recommendations to display (default: 5)
+- BATCH_SIZE: This sets the batch size (future implemntation)
+- CACHE_FILE: This is a file that is stored locally and used as a poor mans cache. (it works)

+You can set these variables in a .env file at the root of the project, and they will be loaded automatically when you run the application.

 ## Usage